Skip to content

 Soup

 Just about all veggies work, including frozen Brussels Sprouts.
-Recently on this episode of Monday Night Live, I added frozen Brussels Sprouts to a soup just for the fun of it.
+On this episode of Monday Night Live, I added frozen Brussels Sprouts to a soup just for the fun of it.
 Everyone loved it!
 Even those who hate sprouts loved the soup too.

 Gluten free, dairy free, and allergy friendly soup can be made on the stove top, in a slow cooker, or a pressure cooker.
 Some soup recipes will call for an additional tool such as a blender or immersion (stick) blender.